ubc-cpsc455-2024S/pantrypal-09_dads/README.md

 ## Project Description

-Our application, designed for home cooks, food enthusiasts and people who just don’t know what to cook, aims to streamline the meal preparation process by generating recipes based on the ingredients users have on hand.
-By allowing users to take pictures of their fridge contents, the app will utilize AI to identify the ingredients and suggest a variety of recipes.
-The app will store data such as identified ingredients, user preferences, and recipe history to adapt to specific user needs better and create more tailored recipes.
-Our project could expand to include macros and nutritional information while it can get rid of some data storage and feedback requirements if necessary.
-This tool simplifies the cooking process making it easier and more enjoyable while reducing food waste.
+Transform your cooking experience with PantryPal, the ultimate app for home cooks, foodies, and anyone looking to whip up delicious dishes with ease.
+Snap a photo of your fridge contents, and let our AI-powered app identify your ingredients and suggest mouth-watering recipes tailored just for you.
+Say goodbye to the daily "What's for dinner?" dilemma and hello to personalized, hassle-free cooking!

 ## Team Members